loromagnoni/architecture-proposal/README.md

 ### Current issues!

 The current implementation of the architecture is not perfect.
-In fact due to the nature of the hooks that act as domain adapters, inside the folder **app/domain**, it can happen that the state values during a use case execution are now updated.
+In fact due to the nature of the hooks that act as domain adapters, inside the folder **app/domain**, it can happen that the state values during a use case execution are **not updated**.
 A solution for this is to pass to the use case the state _as reference_.

 ### A quick example.